Helping One Another Should Be An Honor And Privilege!

 - Avoid any impression of putting yourself above the other person.

-- Reminds the person that the devil is the accuser, but God is the forgiver.
+- Remind the person that the devil is the accuser, but God is the forgiver.

 - Regard tears and anger as natural as breathing.